 - selectively attend to the world around you: do this to amplify what you want and/or do not have.

 - Consider the significance of your focus of your attention.

-- Listen to your own reasoning; hear it from your own mouths, not other people!
-Focus on your own autonomy, rather than wait on others’ encouragement.
+- Listen to your own reasoning; hear it from your own mouth, not other people!
+Focus on your own autonomy, rather than wait on others to encourage you.

 Results are best obtained by repeated experimentation.
-This can be trying, even boring,, but motivational strategies are well tested when repeating things.
+This can be trying, even boring, but motivational strategies are only tested when we repeating things.

 It respects the fact that you may be doing things already – before therapy starts, even if the prior outcomes appeared puzzling or confusing.

 MI helps us build on solutions that work for us, e.g. promote more self-comfort and self-confidence.

 MI places value on editing your own language to improve small victories without ignoring the small defeats.